gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 *![print-proposal](/examples/images/2023-07-proposals-contracts/print-proposal.png)*

-From here, you can either select a printer or choose 'Save as PDF' from the Destination dropdown.
+From here, you can either select a printer or choose 'Save as PDF' from the 'Destination' dropdown.

 *![print-or-pdf](/examples/images/2023-07-proposals-contracts/print-or-pdf.png)*